MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 Here comes the important question- How can these tools actually be used?

-When we think of a task, it is defined by it's goal and constraints.
+When we think of a task, it is defined by its goal and constraints.
 Example: *Booking a flight (goal)* with a certain *budget (constraint)*.
 But a complex task requires planning.
 The output of a planning process is a plan.
 A plan is a roadmap outlining the steps needed to accomplish a task.

 So, effective planning required the model to- understand the task -> consider different options to achieve that task -> and choosing the most promising one.